2014 Peshawar school massacre: Lifting of moratorium on executions of terrorists

 On 17 December 2014, Prime Minister Nawaz Sharif approved paperwork to remove the moratorium on the death penalty in terrorism cases.
 Sources from the Prime Minister's Secretariat stated: "The Prime Minister has approved abolishment of moratorium on the execution of death penalty in terrorism-related cases."

 Pakistan has had a moratorium on executions since 2008.
 Currently there are approximately 800 people on death row in Pakistan in terrorism related cases.
 The move comes following the widely held perception that militants are never brought to justice in Pakistan.
 Some reports suggest judges and witnesses are too scared to come forward and award due sentences to prisoners accused of terrorism.
 And even when militants are convicted and sent to prison, the frail policing system of Pakistan has seen many jailbreaks, including the Bannu and Dera Ismail Khan jailbreaks, in which many high-profile TTP members escaped.

 David Griffiths, Deputy Director for Amnesty International Asia-Pacific opposed the decision, saying "Resorting to the death penalty is not the answer – it is never the answer.
 This is where the government should focus its energies, rather than perpetuating the cycle of violence with the resumption of executions."

 Anniversaries and memorials

 Yearly anniversary tributes are held in Peshawar, Pakistan with prayers, memorials and candlelight vigils.
 The main ceremony is held at the Peshawar Army Public School, with the parents of victims and Pakistani army officers in attendance, with portraits of victims displayed in the school and along the road into the city.
 From the first anniversary of the massacre, Pakistan Children's Day was moved to 16 December.

+ISPR released the songs "Bara Dushman Bana Phirta Hai", "Mujhe Dushman Ke Bachon Ko Parhana Hai", and "Humain Agay Hi Jana Hai", featuring Sahir Ali Bagga, to pay tribute to the victims.
+Ali Zafar collaborated with The Citizens Foundation to establish 141 Schools for Peace, one each in dedication of a victim, and released his song "Urain Ge".